Micrologist/LiveSplit.SolarAsh/README.md

 ### Timer Start
 The timer should start once you gain control of your character.
 This coincides with a change of `GameStatus` from `ESolarGameModeStatus__Cutscene` to `ESolarGameModeStatus__Gameplay`.
-If the game is currently showing the opening cutscene, we set the script up to start the timer the next time this change occurs.
+If the game is currently showing the opening cutscene, we set the script up to start the timer the next time the player gains control.
 ```c#
 start
 {